 Another big consideration when choosing a hosting company for your blog is security.
 You want to make sure your blog is being protected and is not getting hacked.
 Now your hosting company is most likely not going to do the whole job for you (this depends a little on the level of plan you are on) – you will probably need a security plugin too, but a good host certainly should do a lot to protect your blog.
 I love how SiteGround talks about their proactive security practices and firewall rules.
 It gives me peace of mind!

 They also offer (at a small extra cost) a ‘site scanner’ which will check your blog for any security issues/malware and notify you if they discover any problems.
 They will also email you once a week just to let you know your website is clean.
 I love this feature as it sets my mind at rest to know my website is OK and they will let me know if they discover any problems.

 This is HUGE!
 And a big reason why I changed from my previous host.
 Something sometime will eventually go wrong on your blog.
 You will do something stupid, your site will get hacked, your site will suddenly randomly go down for some reason… when the worst happens you want a host that’s going to give you 24/7 support that is helpful and courteous.
 A host that goes above and beyond to help you out.
 And a host who will do all that for free as part of their service.
-Not a host that will blame anything and everything and not offer any help in fixing it, or offer help but only if you pay them extra.
+Not a host that will blame anything and everything but themselves and not offer any help in fixing it, or offer help but only if you pay them extra.